-From an animal perspective, however, the proposed development presents an opportunity to afford some level of long-term protection for (and/or improvement of) the habitats present across the proposed development area.
-Protection and remediation of the site from activities less compatible with the persistence and rehabilitation of habitats/corridors (e.g., agricultural activity) is highly desirable given the animal SCCs concerned.
+From an animal perspective, however, the proposed development presents an opportunity to restore habitats previously present across the proposed development area.
+Protection and remediation of the site from activities less compatible with the persistence and rehabilitation of habitats/corridors (e.g., agricultural activity) is highly desirable given the animal SCCs present in the broader area.